-During three days of intensive professional development, educators had the opportunity to attend lectures by scholarly presenters, participate in a simulated congressional hearing, and learn information about lesson development, including the use and integration primary sources into the We the People curriculum.
-Lessons developed during and at the conclusion of the workshop were posted on the Alabama Center for Law & Civic Education website and submitted to the Alabama Learning Exchange (ALEX) for publication.
+During three days of intensive professional development of this project by the Alabama Center for Law & Civic Education (ACLCE), educators had the opportunity to attend lectures by scholarly presenters, participate in a simulated congressional hearing, and learn information about lesson development, including the use and integration of primary sources into the We the People curriculum.
+Lessons developed during and at the conclusion of the workshop were posted on the ACLCE website and submitted to the Alabama Learning Exchange (ALEX) for publication.
 In addition to the dissemination of lessons, this project was presented at the state and national levels.

 Contact: Dr. Alan Stevens

-Building upon their content knowledge of civics, government, and economics, teachers acquired pedagogical skills for integrating primary sources into the We the People (WTP) curriculum.
-The lessons, which incorporated digitized primary sources from the Library of Congress, were created from WTP texts and supplemented by iPods.
+In this project by Troy University, teachers added to their content knowledge of civics, government, and economics by acquiring pedagogical skills for integrating primary sources into the We the People (WTP) curriculum.
+The lessons, which incorporated digitized primary sources from the Library of Congress, were created from WTP texts and supplemented by iPads.
 After training, teachers later participated in a simulated congressional hearing.
 Recordings of these hearings and the lessons created were posted on Facebook to provide networking opportunities and a resource repository for teachers.